 I see a sparkling desert and sitting upon it a huge pile of stones rising up to kiss the sun.
 It is one of three such symmetrical shapes jutting from the nearly flat plateau.
 I gaze upon a phenomenon -- one of the seven wonders of the ancient world, the Great Pyramids of Giza.

-My gaze continues to the sprawling city of Cairo, the largest city in Africa and third largest city in all the world.
-This is a city of beautiful weather, immortal monuments, fascinating people and a history as ancient as writing itself.
+My gaze continues to the sprawling city of Cairo, the largest city in Africa and the third-largest city in all the world.
+This is a city of beautiful weather, immortal monuments, fascinating people, and history as ancient as writing itself.
 A city where past and present meet and mingle, where traffic is not only motorized vehicles but donkeys pulling carts and riders perched high on the backs of camels.

-Scattered along its banks are the remnants of life long ago, the temple remains at Edfu, Esna and Luxor, the world's greatest open-air museum.
-Once called Thebes, Luxor is a city filled with awe inspiring monuments of an ancient civilization from the magnificent Karnak Temple on the East bank to the remarkable tombs of kings, queens and nobles on the West bank.
+Scattered along its banks are the remnants of a life long ago, the temple remains at Edfu, Esna, and Luxor, the world's greatest open-air museum.
+Once called Thebes, Luxor is a city filled with awe-inspiring monuments of an ancient civilization from the magnificent Karnak Temple on the East bank to the remarkable tombs of kings, queens, and nobles on the West bank.

-As the sun sets I look out over the narrow fertile strip of green to the ever encroaching barren desert of this land and I realize that Egypt is truly "the gift of the Nile".
+As the sun sets I look out over the narrow fertile strip of green to the ever-encroaching barren desert of this land and I realize that Egypt is the true "the gift of the Nile".